duyichao/E2E-ST-TDA/README.md

   --tensorboard-logdir ${ST_SAVE_DIR}/tensorboard
 ```

 where `ST_SAVE_DIR`is the checkpoint root path.
 The ST encoder is pre-trained by ASR for faster training and better performance: `--load-pretrained-encoder-from <ASR_SAVE_DIR/ASR_CHECKPOINT_FILENAME>`.
 We set `--update-freq 4` to simulate 4 GPUs with 1 GPU.
 We add the target language tag `<2de>/<2en>` as the target BOS to distinguish the `ST-BT` path and the `ASR-MT` path, specifically, we set `--ignore-prefix-size 1`.
-Detailed training scripts can be found in `E2E-ST-TDA/mymcripts/train_tda.sh`.
+Detailed training script can be found in `E2E-ST-TDA/mymcripts/train_tda.sh`.

 ## Inference